ocaml/ocaml.org/data/tool_pages/platform/1co_00_compiler_release_cycle.md

 release.

-Most bugfix releases are M.m.1 releases that happened one or two months after the M.m.0 minor release, to fix an important issue that was not found during prerelease testing.
+Most bugfix releases are M.m.1 releases that happened one or two months after the M.m.0 minor release to fix an important issue that was not found during prerelease testing.

 Users are strongly encouraged to switch to the last bugfix versions as soon as possible.
 We make this easy by doing our best to avoid any regression there.

-## Exceptional LTS versions
+## Exceptional LTS Versions

 Switching from OCaml 4 to OCaml 5 required a full rewrite of the OCaml runtime.
-This has negatively affected the stability of the releases of OCaml 5 in term of
+This has negatively affected the stability of the releases of OCaml 5 in terms of

-- supported architectures
+- Supported architectures
-- supported OS
+- Supported OS
-- performance stability
+- Performance stability
-- number of runtime bugs
+- Number of runtime bugs

 To keep a stable version easily available, we are exceptionally maintaining OCaml 4.14 as a long term support version of OCaml.
 New bugfix versions of OCaml